IS UBER RESPONSIBLE IF I AM ASSAULTED IN A CAR?

-When a rideshare company like Uber is negligent in its hiring practices and you become the victim of sexual assault, you may be entitled to compensation.
-If you are unable to prove Uber’s negligence, you may also bring a lawsuit against the perpetrator.
-Uber can be held liable for the actions of its drivers, particularly when they carelessly hire (or fail to fire) a dangerous driver.
+If and when a rideshare company is negligent in its hiring practices and you become the victim of sexual assault, harassment, or abuse you may be entitled to compensation from the ridesharing app depending on the circumstances.
+If you are unable to prove Uber’s negligence, you may also bring a lawsuit against the perpetrator directly.
+Uber can be held liable for the actions of its drivers, particularly when they carelessly hire (or fail to fire) a known dangerous driver.

 The Centers for Disease Control (CDC) defines sexual assault as “a sexual act that is committed or attempted by another person without freely given consent of the victim or against someone who is unable to consent or refuse.”